Is it Alzheimer's, Dementia, or Something Else?

-According to Dr. Julie Schneider from the Rush Alzheimer’s Disease Center in Chicago, people can have multiple diseases that can affect the brain.
-Generally chronic progressive conditions, there is no cure for most causes of dementia, but the importance of the right diagnosis can inform the most appropriate treatment, and the best care and a plan for the future.1
+Research shows that people can have multiple diseases that can affect the brain, generally chronic progressive conditions.
+There is no cure for most causes of dementia, but the importance of the right diagnosis can inform the most appropriate treatment, the best care, and a plan for the future.1

 The aging brain

 There has been much reporting about the effects of aging on the brain.

 Some of it is evidence-based science, while other "information" is based on opinions, fads, and social media suggestions.
 We do know that damage to particular brain regions is associated with different types of dementia.2

 What is Alzheimer's?